pbanks74/C-Sharp-.NET-Projects/README.md

 # C# Projects

 The Tech Academy's C# Course was a large focus and one of my favorites.
-It consisted of many assignments and projects that taught me basic C# fundementals as well as how to utilize the .NET framework to create complex dynammic applications.
+It consisted of many assignments and projects that taught me basic C# fundementals as well as how to utilize the .NET framework to create complex dynamic applications.

 ## Projects